iconify/iconify/README.md

 If you want to remove `node_modules` for all packages, run `npm run clean`.

 If you want to re-install dependencies, run `npm run reinstall`.

+To build everything, run `npm run build` (this excludes demo packages).

+To run tests, run `npm run test` (this excludes demo packages).

+### Other commands

+You can run any commands on any package from that package's directory.

+Commands that modify `node_modules` might break symlinks.
+To fix it, run `npm run link` from monorepo directory.

+### Commands for all packages

+If you want to run a command on all packages, run `node monorepo run your_command --if-present`.

+There are several options to filter packages:

+-   `--if-present` will check if command is present before running it.
+-   `--public` will execute command only for public packages (everything except demo).
+-   `--private` will execute command only for private packages (only demo packages).

 ### Monorepo on Windows